franko/gsl-shell/doc/source/graphics.rst

     * **x**, translation along the x axis
     * **y**, translation along the y axis

+  **scale**
+    A scaling of the image around the point (0, 0).
+Only one numeric parameter should be supplied to indicate the scaling factor.
+For example ``{'scale', 2}`` will scale the image of a factor two.

   **rotate**
     A rotation of a given angle with respect of the origin.
 This transformation can be used only in the user coordinate system.